 Xiongxian was recently declared “China’s first smog free city” a result of the collaboration of the authorities and SGE.

-A part of Baoding City in Hebei Province, just outside Beijing Was heavily polluted but in less than 6 years SGE has replaced 90% of the coal burning with pollution free geothermal.
-SGE has now similar agreements will 15 other counties of Baoding
+A part of Baoding City in Hebei Province, just outside Beijing was heavily polluted but in less than 6 years SGE has replaced over 90% of the coal burning with pollution free geothermal.

 The inhabitants of Xiongxian enjoy a higher quality of life with cleaner air, better health, less costly heating energy today SGE is running a very profitable operation Xiongxian